Stephen Colbert: Other work

 Aside from hosting his talk shows, Colbert has hosted other types of shows.
-He hosted the Kennedy Center Honors for three consecutive years, 2014 - 2016.
+He hosted the Kennedy Center Honors for three consecutive years, 2014–2016.
 In 2017, he hosted the 69th Primetime Emmy Awards.
-A year later, Colbert used a fake children's book Whose Boat Is This Boat?, incorporating unedited quotes from President Trump during his tour of North Carolina after Hurricane Florence, as a joke against Trump and raised over $1 million for relief funds.
-In 2014, Colbert alongside The Colbert Report writer and amateur coder Rob Dubbin, created Scripto, a collaborative script software which allows writer rooms to edit scripts in real time from different locations.
+A year later, he used a fake children's book Whose Boat Is This Boat?, incorporating unedited quotes from President Trump during his tour of North Carolina after Hurricane Florence, as a joke against Trump and raised over $1 million for relief funds.
+In 2014, Colbert, alongside The Colbert Report writer and amateur coder Rob Dubbin, created Scripto, a collaborative script software which allows writer rooms to edit scripts in real time from different locations.
 Scripto was conceived at the end of 2010, when Colbert and Dubbin first discussed making a bespoke drafting program for the staff.
 The idea was further inspired by a mishap on the show involving a real life goat.
-Colbert's wife Evie McGee is also credited as a co-founder of the company.
+Colbert's wife is also credited as a co-founder of the company.
 The program is used by several late-night talk shows, including Colbert's Late Show, The Daily Show, and Last Week Tonight with John Oliver.

-In 2019, he hosted a conversation with the cast of the film Tolkien as part of an event for Montclair Film and Fathom Events.
-In 2021 he moderated Lord of the Rings cast reunions screened at Alamo Drafthouse Cinema and made available on a Blu-ray collectors edition of the film series.
+In 2019, Colbert hosted a conversation with the cast of the film Tolkien as part of an event for Montclair Film and Fathom Events.
+In 2021, he moderated Lord of the Rings cast reunions screened at Alamo Drafthouse Cinema and made available on a Blu-ray collectors edition of the film series.

-Through Spartina, Colbert and Evelyn Colbert served as executive producers for In & Of Itself, a film version of Derek DelGaudio's off-Broadway show of the same name.
-In 2024, they co-authored, Does This Taste Funny?, a cookbook featuring recipes from their family, centered on Lowcountry cuisine.
+Through Spartina, Colbert and his wife served as executive producers for In & Of Itself, a film version of Derek DelGaudio's off-Broadway show of the same name.
+In 2024, they co-authored Does This Taste Funny?, a cookbook featuring recipes from their family, centered on Lowcountry cuisine.

-In 2023, it was reported that he would help produce a television adaptation of the fantasy series The Chronicles of Amber.
+In 2023, it was reported that Colbert would help produce a television adaptation of Roger Zelazny's fantasy series The Chronicles of Amber.

-It was reported in August 2025 that he would be making a guest appearance as a late-night host on the CBS show Elsbeth.
-The episode sees him reuniting with close collaborator Amy Sedaris.
+In August 2025, it was reported that Colbert would be making a guest appearance as a late-night host on the CBS show Elsbeth.
+The episode saw him reuniting with close collaborator Amy Sedaris.

+In 2026, it was announced that Colbert would be co-writing a new film in the Lord of the Rings franchise alongside his son Peter McGee and Philippa Boyens.
+The film, titled The Lord of the Rings: Shadow of the Past, is set to be an adaptation of the early chapters of The Fellowship of the Ring and will take inspiration from J. R. R. Tolkien's writings.
+Of the new films announced, one of them will be based on the three chapters containing Tom Bombadil and other early chapters that Peter Jackson's adaptations cut.